- Division of Fisheries and Wildlife

 Prohibition of wanton waste

-- “Waste” means to intentionally or knowingly leave a wounded or dead animal or bird in the field or the forest without making a reasonable effort to retrieve and use it.
+- “Waste” means to intentionally or knowingly leave a wounded or dead animal in the field or the forest without making a reasonable effort to retrieve and use it.

-- It is unlawful for any person while hunting or trapping in accordance with 321 CMR 3.02 to waste an animal or bird.
-Each retrieved animal or bird shall be retained or transferred to another until processed or used for food, fur, feathers, or taxidermy.
+- It is unlawful for any person while hunting or trapping in accordance with 321 CMR 3.02 to waste an animal.
+Each retrieved animal shall be retained or transferred to another until processed or used for food, the pelt, feathers, or taxidermy.

-- The draft waste regulation does not apply to:
+- The waste regulation does not apply to:

 - Animals “unfit for consumption or use” – animals or birds and their parts that are damaged, destroyed, decayed, rotting, diseased, or infected.